-The refresh command clears the terminal screen and redraws it.
+In the simple full-screen interface, the refresh command also clears the terminal screen and redraws it.
 This is helpful when the screen becomes garbled, such as with a modem and noisy phone lines.

-refresh is only useful in the simple full-screen interface.
-This command does nothing in the command-line interface.
 See Chapter 8 [Simple Full-Screen Interface] on page 8-1.